 i.
 Engineering Plans.
 Along with the construction plat application, the applicant shall submit the required number of sets of the complete engineering plans for all streets, alleys (if any), storm sewers and drainage structures, water and sanitary sewer facilities, screening and retaining walls, landscaping and irrigation, and any other required public improvements for the area covered by the construction plat.
 The engineering plans shall also contain any plans deemed necessary to show or document compliance with the City's ordinances pertaining to nonpoint source pollution control, and any other applicable codes and ordinances of the City that are related to development of a land parcel.
-The engineering plans shall be on sheets no larger than 24" by 36" in size along with a document sent electronically in pdf format to the City Engineer.
+Engineering plans shall be submitted based on application form requirements, sent electronically in pdf format to the Municipal Development Department.
 Cost estimates for the completion of all public improvements shall also be submitted with the engineering plans for review (and approval, if necessary) by the City's Engineer.

-For the purposes of this Ordinance, complete sets of engineering plans shall include the following plans or sheets (generally in this order), as well as any additional plans or sheets deemed necessary and requested by the City Engineer:
+For the purposes of this Ordinance, complete sets of engineering plans shall include the following plans or sheets (generally in this order), as well as any additional plans or sheets deemed necessary and requested by the Engineering Department, and shall be designed based on current City codes and adopted TCSS:

-- Cover or title sheet (with list of all plans) - Construction plat - Final site plan (for nonresidential and multi-family projects only - see the Zoning Ordinance for specific requirements and approval procedures)

-- Existing conditions plan (unless these items are shown on the construction plat itself), which shows existing topography, vegetation, tree inventory, existing natural and man-made physical features, etc. - Existing tree and vegetation protection plan - Grading, erosion control, and water quality control plans (including a SWPPP) - Paving and storm drainage plans - Utility plans for water, sanitary sewer, etc. - Traffic control plans (if necessary) - Screening and retaining wall plans - Landscaping and irrigation plans (irrigation plan can be generalized, and must show 100% coverage of required landscape areas and use of double-check valves, automatic controllers, and automatic moisture- and freeze-sensors)
+- Cover or title sheet (with list of all plans) - Construction plat - Final site plan (for nonresidential and multi-family projects only - see the Zoning Ordinance for specific requirements and approval procedures) - Existing conditions plan (unless these items are shown on the construction plat itself), which shows existing topography, vegetation, tree inventory, existing natural and man-made physical features, etc. - Existing tree and vegetation protection plan - Grading, erosion control, and water quality control plans (including a SWPPP) - Paving and storm drainage plans - Utility plans for water, sanitary sewer, etc. - Traffic control plans (if necessary) - Screening and retaining wall plans (walls over 3') - Landscaping and irrigation plans (irrigation plan can be generalized, and must show 100% coverage of required landscape areas and use of double-check valves, automatic controllers, and automatic moisture- and freeze-sensors) - General construction notes, applicable TCSS, NCTCOG, TxDOT standards - Total impervious area calculation